 For years, financial celebrities and Wall Street have been telling Americans that the road to prosperity and a secure retirement is paved through investing in the stock market.
 But their objective has never been to make your retirement secure.
 Their goal is to sell advertising and airtime for Wall Street Firms.

-You Can’t Deny the Facts:
+You Can’t Deny the Facts About Whole Life: